 Cross the holloway and follow the GCW along a narrow path, which gently contours the wooded hillside, curving slowly to the right.
-In 140m ignore a faint path uphill and in another 90m where the GCW veers left downhill towards the fringe of the wood by some houses, you follow the path around to the right, on the level.
-In 30m the path curves to the right and ascends a low rise and in 60m at the top at a T-junction, you turn right along a level path.
+In 150m ignore a faint path uphill to the right and in another 90m, where the GCW veers left downhill towards the fringe of the wood by some houses, you follow the path around to the right, on the level.
+In 50m turn up to the right at a four-way junction and ascend a low rise and in 60m at the top at a T-junction, you turn right along a level path.
 The path turns left in 50m and you get views on the right below of the area walked along a few minutes ago.
-In 160m bear right with the main path and in 60m bear left (100°) along a wider path joining from the right behind (this is the continuation of the holloway crossed earlier).
+In 170m bear right with the main path and in 60m bear left (100°) along a wider path joining from the right behind (this is the continuation of the holloway crossed earlier).

 You are back on the GCW.
 In 40m (15m before a marker post) turn right (due S) along a minor path and in 30m turn right again (250°) towards some wooden benches 40m away.
-Pass the benches and follow the path, which in 100m by a bench turns left to then loop around to the left for three sides of a circle back on itself; in 50m bear left at a metal bench, in 60m pass a wooden bench on the left, then ignore all paths off to the left and in 200m turn left by another metal bench at a T-junction.
+Pass the benches and follow the path, which in 110m by a very old wooden bench turns left to then loop around to the left for three sides of a circle back on itself; in 50m bear left at a metal bench, in 40m pass a wooden bench on the left, then in 60m pass a metal memorial bench on the right and in 160m (while ignoring all paths off to the left), you turn left by another metal bench at a T-junction.
 In 40m turn right along a wide path, the GCW, with some buildings ahead in an open area.
-In 120m you pass a bowling green away on the left and in 50m turn left with a marker post at the corner of the green.
-In 50m you pass the three-way signpost at the point where you entered Bostall Woods and cross Longleigh Lane and re-trace your steps from earlier to Lesnes Abbey Woods.
+In 120m you pass a bowling green away on the left and in 70m turn left with a marker post at the corner of the green.
+In 50m you pass the three-way signpost at the point where you entered Bostall Woods and cross Longleigh Lane and turn right across the large grassy area to retrace your steps from earlier to Lesnes Abbey Woods.

 In detail: walk along the right-hand side of Clam Field and across Bostall Hill (road) and along a narrow path through trees and a right turn along a tarmac drive back to the set of lights on Knee Hill (road) by the four-way road junction.
-Follow GCW signs through the Orbit Bexley estate onto Hurst Lane and [!] turn left and in 70m - just before the busy A road - turn right through a metal kissing gate and turn right immediately, ignoring a clear downhill path parallel to the road.
+Follow GCW signs through the Orbit Bexley estate onto Hurst Lane and [!] turn left and in 70m - just before the busy A road - turn right through a metal kissing gate and turn right immediately up a few steps, ignoring a clear downhill path parallel to the road.
 In 15m turn left along one of the many mini-ridges in the woodland, which in 50m starts to descend.
 In 70m at a four-way junction turn right, ignoring the continuation downhill.
-You go steeply down the little ridge and in 50m cross a path by a low blue-ringed marker post to reascend up a stepped path onto another little wooded ridge.
-In 70m you pass a blue-ringed marker post on the right and in 20m at the top of this little rise at a five-way junction of paths, you can see a pond down below a little to the right.
+You go steeply down the little ridge and in 50m cross a path to re-ascend up a stepped path onto another little wooded ridge.
+In 70m you pass a blue-ringed marker post on the right and in 20m at the top of this little rise at a five-way junction of paths, you can see a fenced pond a little to the right ahead.